 "The vocation to the Secular Order is truly ecclesial.
 Prayer and apostolate, when they are true, are inseparable.
 The observation of St. Teresa that the purpose of prayer is 'the birth of good works' reminds the Secular Order that graces received ought to have an effect on those who receive them.
-Individually or as a community and above all as members of the Church, apostolic activity is the fruit of prayer" (OCDS Constitutions, Art.
+Individually or as a community and, above all, as members of the Church, apostolic activity is the fruit of prayer" (OCDS Constitutions, Art.
 26).

 - "Now, then, we are saying that this little butterfly has already died, with supreme happiness for having found repose and because Christ lives in it.
-Let us see what life it lives, or how this life differs from the life it was living" (VII, 3:1). - "The first effect is a forgetfulness of self ...it employs all it has in procuring the honor of God...and to be for the service of our Lord" (VII, 3:2-3).
+Let us see what life it lives, or how this life differs from the life it was living" (IC, DP VII, 3:1). - "The first effect is a forgetfulness of self ...it employs all it has in procuring the honor of God...and to be for the service of our Lord" (IC, DP VII, 3:2-3).
 Perhaps by finding true rest in Christ, the soul is now able to prioritize not its own interest but its love and service for others without thought of any reward. - "The second effect is the soul has a great desire to suffer, but not the kind of desire that disturbs it as previously.
-For the desire left in these souls that the will of God be done in them. ...
-If he desires the soul suffer, well and good; if not, it doesn't kill itself as it used to" (VII, 3:4). - "These souls also have a deep interior joy when they are persecuted, with much more peace ... and without any hostile feelings towards those who do, or desire to do, them evil.
-On the contrary, such a soul gains a particular love for its persecutors ... and eagerly recommends them to God" (VII, 3:5). - They have a great desire to serve Him, that God be praised through them, and that they may benefit some soul if they can (see VII, 3:6). - "It has no more fear of death" (VII, 3:7). - They no longer desire spiritual consolation or spiritual delights, "since the Lord himself is present with these souls and it is His Majesty who now lives" (VII, 3:8).
+For the desire left in these souls that the will of God be done in them ...
+If He desires the soul suffer, well and good; if not, it doesn't kill itself as it used to" (IC, DP VII, 3:4). - "These souls also have a deep interior joy when they are persecuted, with much more peace ... and without any hostile feelings towards those who do, or desire to do, them evil.
+On the contrary, such a soul gains a particular love for its persecutors ... and eagerly recommends them to God" (IC, DP VII, 3:5). - They have a great desire to serve Him, that God be praised through them, and that they may benefit some soul if they can (see IC, DP VII, 3:6). - "It has no more fear of death than it would of a gentle rapture" (IC, DP VII, 3:7). - They no longer desire spiritual consolation or spiritual delights, "since the Lord Himself is present with these souls and it is His Majesty who now lives" (IC, DP VII, 3:8).